DrkSephy/git-api/README.md

 * `get_repositories.py`: Returns a listing of a user's public repositories.
 Useful for repository subscriptions in the future.
 * `gitparsers.py`: A set of parsers for working with data returned by the API.
 * `get_issues.py`: Returns a listing of all issues for a given user.
+* `get_statistics.py`: Returns the number of commits for each contributor in a repository.

 Notes on testing
 ================